Dynamical Orbital Angular Momentum Induced by Circularly Polarized Phonons

 \textit{Microscopic origin.---} We consider a two-dimensional (2D) honeycomb lattice with $p_x$ and $p_y$ orbitals as shown in Fig.~\ref{fig1}(a).
-When chiral phonons are switched on, the overlaps between $p_x$-$p_x$, $p_x$-$p_y$, and $p_y$-$p_y$ electronic orbitals are dynamically modulated by atomic rotations.
-The electronic TB Hamiltonian is given by
+When circularly polarized phonons are switched on, the overlaps between $p_x$-$p_x$, $p_x$-$p_y$, and $p_y$-$p_y$ electronic orbitals are dynamically modulated by ionic rotations.
+The electronic tight-binding (TB) Hamiltonian is given by

 where $\hat{c}^{\dagger}_{i\alpha}(\hat{c}_{j\beta})$ denotes the creation (annihilation) operator of the electron on the site $i(j)$ with $\alpha,\beta=x,y$ being the $p_x$ and $p_y$ orbitals.
 The first term represents the nearest-neighbor (NN) $\sigma$-type hopping, given by the Slater-Koster (SK) parameters $t^{xx}_{ij}=\tilde{\eta}_{\sigma}\cos^2\Theta_{ij}/d_{ij}^2$, $t^{xy}_{ij}=\tilde{\eta}_{\sigma}\cos\Theta_{ij}\sin\Theta_{ij}/d_{ij}^2$, and $t^{yy}_{ij}=\tilde{\eta}_{\sigma}\sin^2\Theta_{ij}/d_{ij}^2$.
 Here $\tilde{\eta}_{\sigma}$ represents the parameter of the $\sigma$-type hopping~\cite{Harrison1994}, and $\bm d_{ij}$ is the vector from the site $i$ to site $j$ with $d_{ij}$ and $\Theta_{ij}$ denoting the length and angle of $\bm d_{ij}$ depicted in Fig.~\ref{fig1}(a).
 The second term describes a staggered on-site potential $\Delta$ with $\xi_{A(B)}=\pm1$ for the A(B) sublattices.